alray31/gopool-pump/README.md

 These pumps use a Tuya Wi-Fi chip.
-Until now, controlling them in Home Assistant meant going through localTuya and retrieving the `device_id` and `local_key` yourself via a Tuya IoT developer account — a technical and tedious step for a new user.
-This integration automates that retrieval through a simple (QR-code) connection to your Smart Life / Tuya Smart account, then runs entirely locally afterward, just like localTuya.
+Until now, controlling them in Home Assistant meant going through localTuya and retrieving the `device_id` , `local_key` and a large amount of `Data Point ID` yourself via a Tuya IoT developer account — technical and tedious steps for a new user.
+This integration automates that retrieval through a simple (QR-code) connection to your Smart Life / Tuya Smart account, then runs entirely locally afterward.

 ### Prerequisites